-Educational training programs, health information, preliminary evaluations, and counseling for possible referral for outside medical assistance are available.
 Contact any of the offices listed to the right for assistance with drug or alcohol abuse.
 Counselors in these offices are experienced professionals.
 They offer support for students in an atmosphere of understanding and confidentiality.
 Persons aware of university students or employees who are experiencing substance abuse problems are encouraged to consult with a BYU counselor.

-Several independent offcampus entities also offer counseling services that are not affiliated with the university or its sponsor, The Church of Jesus Christ of Latter-day Saints.
-To report drug- or alcoholabuse-related public safety concerns, please contact MPD.
+Several independent off- campus entities also offer counseling services that are not affiliated with the university or its sponsor, The Church of Jesus Christ of Latter-day Saints.
+To report drug- or alcohol-abuse-related public safety concerns, please contact MPD.
 Individuals may also contact the Honor Code Office to report BYU policy violations.

-Drug-Free School Policy
+Drug-Free School and Drug-Free Workplace Policies

-A copy of the university's Drug-Free School Policy is attached as Appendix E. It is also available online at https://policy.byu.edu/view/drug-free-school-policy.
+Copies of the university's current Drug-Free School Policy and Drug-Free Workplace Policy are attached as Appendix C and Appendix D. The policies are also available online at policy.byu.edu